Children’s House (3-6 years)

 “So, from the age of three till six, being able to now to tackle his environment deliberately and consciously, he begins a period of real constructiveness.”María Montessori, The Absorbent Mind

 Children from birth to the age of six possess an “absorbent mind”.
 The 3 to 6 year old child is undergoing a process of self-construction.

 The classrooms are filled with a variety of Montessori materials which are presented with a learning objective.
 They are encouraged to move, play and explore.
 This carefully prepared environment, encourages and promotes the development of the child towards independence, concentration, sequential thinking and controlled physical movement.

 We encourage sensory development, introduce math and language concepts, and we provide the right environment to develop practical skills they need in everyday life.

 To be sure that your child has all the benefits of a Montessori experience, you need to keep your child in the classroom for the three years term.

-The Children’s House classroom is designed to be a three-year programme consisting of children three to six years old.
-In this context, children learn to respect the work of others and their personal space.
-Take an active role in maintaining their environment, which is divided into four main areas: practical life, sensorial, language, mathematics and culture.
+The Children’s House classroom is designed to be a three-year program consisting of children three to six years old.
+In this context, children learn to respect the work of others and their personal space, take an active role in maintaining their environment, which is divided into five main areas: practical life, sensorial, language, mathematics and culture.

 The curriculum is enriched with activities such as music, sports, yoga, gardening, ecology, cooking and art.
 Each activity responds to the critical need for children to move, independence and language.
 Students are immersed in English as their first language throughout the day.